mindsdb/mindsdb-docs-old/mindsdb-docs/docs/info.md

     ![SQFT vs Price](/assets/info/sqft-price.png)

-!!! note "You could query the database for information in this table, and if your search criteria has a match, you get results:"
+!!! note "You could query the database for information in this table, and if your search criteria have a match, you get results:"

     ```sql